LucaOrtolan/Steam-Games-Webscraping-Project/README.md

 The pynb file contains the code used for the webscrape.
 In the excel file you can see the final result.

 N.B.
 The prices of some games in the excel file are expressed in Taiwanese dollars.
-The reason for that is because the store pages for those games aren't accessible from the European region and thus aren't priced in euros.
+The reason for that is because the store pages for these games aren't accessible from the European region and thus aren't priced in euros.